furaga/ThinkpadTouchPointTapGesture/README.md

-﻿ThinkpadTouchPointTapGesture
+﻿ThinkpadTrackPointTapGesture
 ====================

+(The repository name Thinkpad**TouchPoint**TapGesture is typo..)

-ThinkpadTouchPointTapGesture : A gesture recognizer for a tapping gesture on a touchpoint of Thinkpad PC.
+ThinkpadTrackPointTapGesture : A gesture recognizer for a tapping gesture on a TrackPoint of Thinkpad PC.

 Introduction
 --------------------

-**ThinkpadTouchPointTapGesture** is a gesture recognizer.
-It recognize tapping gestures on a touchpoint of a Thinkpad note PC.
+**ThinkpadTrackPointTapGesture** is a gesture recognizer.
+It recognize tapping gestures on a TrackPoint of a Thinkpad note PC.

 ![Imgur](http://i.imgur.com/Jetu9Cr.png)